Phosphatidylcholine: Structure and physical properties

 This phospholipid is composed of a choline head group and glycerophosphoric acid, with a variety of fatty acids.
-Usually, one is a saturated fatty acid (in the given figure, this is palmitic acid (hexadecanoic acid, H_{3}C-(CH_{2})_{14}-COOH); margaric acid (heptadecanoic acid, H_{3}C-(CH_{2})_{15}-COOH), identified by Gobley in egg yolk, also belong to that class); and the other is an unsaturated fatty acid (here oleic acid, or 9Z-octadecenoic acid, as in Gobley's original egg yolk lecithin).
-However, there are also examples of disaturated species.
+Usually, one is a saturated fatty acid (in the figure, this is palmitic acid (hexadecanoic acid, H_{3}C-(CH_{2})_{14}-COOH)); and the other is an unsaturated fatty acid (here oleic acid, or 9Z-octadecenoic acid, as in Gobley's original egg yolk lecithin).
+They can be found in disaturated species.
 Animal lung phosphatidylcholine, for example, contains a high proportion of dipalmitoylphosphatidylcholine.

 Phospholipase D catalyzes the hydrolysis of phosphatidylcholine to form phosphatidic acid (PA), releasing the soluble choline headgroup into the cytosol.

 Possible health benefits

 Senescence

-A 2009 systematic review of clinical trials in humans found that there was not enough evidence to support supplementation of lecithin or phosphatidylcholine in dementia.
-The study found that a moderate benefit could not be ruled out until further large scale studies were performed.
+A 2009 systematic review of clinical trials in humans found insufficient evidence to support supplementation of lecithin or phosphatidylcholine in dementia.
+The study found that a moderate benefit could not be ruled out without further large scale studies.

 Lipolysis

 Though phosphatidylcholine has been studied as an alternative to liposuction, no peer-reviewed study has shown it to have comparable effects.
-Injection of phosphatidylcholine in lipomas has been studied, but the results have been mixed.
+Injection of phosphatidylcholine in lipomas has been studied, with mixed results.

 Ulcerative colitis

-Treatment of ulcerative colitis with oral intake of phosphatidylcholine has been shown to result in decreased disease activity.
+Treatment of ulcerative colitis with oral intake of phosphatidylcholine results in decreased disease activity.

 Biosynthesis

-Although multiple pathways exist for the biosynthesis of phosphatidylcholine, the predominant route in eukaryotes involves condensation between diacylglycerol (DAG) and cytidine 5'-diphosphocholine (CDP-choline or citicoline).
-The conversion is mediated by the enzyme diacylglycerol cholinephosphotransferase.
-Another pathway, mainly operative in the liver involves methylation of phosphatidylethanolamine with S-adenosyl methionine (SAM) being the methyl group donor.
+Although multiple pathways exist for biosynthesis, the predominant route in eukaryotes involves condensation between diacylglycerol (DAG) and cytidine 5'-diphosphocholine (CDP-choline or citicoline).
+The conversion is mediated by diacylglycerol cholinephosphotransferase.
+Another pathway, mainly operative in the liver involves methylation of phosphatidylethanolamine using S-adenosyl methionine (SAM) as the methyl group donor.